 FCR is also a great way for maintaining your brand outlook.
 Customers will look at your brand as a problem-solver when their problems are solved during the first point of contact.

-End with a good note!
+End on a good note!

 It is not always possible to get a good start!
 Sometimes, customers could be so irritated about your product/service that they don’t give you the space for a perfect start.
 It is important to stay cool during that time and reassure the customers that you will put your best effort to solve their problems.